-Cognitive clarity is something we all tend to take for granted, until it's gone.
-Brain fog, defined as a foggy feeling in which thinking is sluggish, concentration is tough, and memory is unreliable, isn't an official medical diagnosis.
-Nevertheless, it can significantly detract from the quality of life.
-It's frequently described as being "mentally cloudy" or as if you're operating in a mental fog.
+Cognitive clarity is something we all tend to take for granted, until it is gone.
+Brain fog, defined as a foggy feeling in which thinking is sluggish, concentration is tough, and memory is unreliable, is not an official medical diagnosis.
+Nevertheless, it can significantly detract from the quality of life, making everyday tasks feel overwhelming and words harder to find.
+It is frequently described as being mentally cloudy or operating in a mental fog.

 Boost your mental clarity today with Myelin Caps, your daily support against brain fog and fatigue.